Entitlement (psychology): Manifestation in individuals

 Entitlement is commonly found in individuals with narcissistic personality disorder, possibly from how the entitled individual was raised as a child.
 Entitlement and narcissism can lead to the feeling of unsatisfying relationships, both romantic and platonic, through the idea that they are not receiving the deserved treatment.
 Those who are entitled can experience lower rates of satisfaction within their personal lives, especially when their narcissistic behaviors are discovered.

-Entitlement changes within the context of which the entitled individual acts in.
+Entitlement changes depending on the context within which the entitled individual acts.
 Entitlement can be viewed differently with gender, as societal norms dictate the level of entitlement experienced by either sex.
 For example, male academics and college students report more academic entitlement than women.
 Other contextual incidents can be within the workplace.
 Whenever a worker feels that they are accused of entitlement by their employer, this can lead to a negative affects within both parties, but could lead to positive effects as well depending on the severity of the accusation.
 Those with entitlement may view themselves as acting within boundaries according to their own contexts.